dgoodine/Slogger/README.md

 	let log = Slogger<NoCategories>(defaultLevel: .Info)
 	#else
 	let log = Slogger<NoCategories>(defaultLevel: .Warning)
 	#endif

+The public interface is fully documented in the headers for reference in *Xcode* (use Alt-Click).
+See the Docs directory for an HTML-based version.
+(At some point there will be a docset available, but at the moment there are issues with both Jazzy and AppleDoc that I haven't had time to resolve.)

 The *Slogger* class is generic to support categories, as explained below.

-The public interface documented in the headers.
-See the Docs directory for an HTML-based version.
-(At some point there will be a docset available, but at the moment there are issues with both Jazzy and AppleDoc. and I haven't had time to resolve them.)

 ### Logging Site Functions
 Each log level has *autoclosure* and *noescape* trailing closure implementations, so the following are both valid forms:

 	log.debug("Enter")
 	log.debug() { "Enter" }

+**Important Note**: The resulting closures **are not evaluated if the logging site doesn't pass the level threshold**.
+So don't worry about expensive computations inside them.
+And don't rely on them for side-effects.

-For completeness, functions are provided for the .None level have no-op implementations.
+For completeness, functions are provided for the .None level that have no-op implementations.
+Thus the only overhead would be allocating the closure on the stack and the function call.

 	log.none("Enter")
 	log.none() { "Enter" }

 ### Log Instance Properties
-The following properties of each log instance are exposed.
-They can be modified at runtime, either programmatically or using the debugger at a breakpoint.
+The following properties of each log instance are exposed and have read/write access.
+They can be modified at runtime, either programmatically or by using the debugger at a breakpoint.

 Property | Type | Comments
 --- | --- | ---
-level | Level | The active level of the logger. dateFormatter | NSDateFormatter | Formatter to use for dates. details | [Detail] | Determines what to output and in what order. categories | [T : Level] | A mapping between categories and levels (see below) defaultGenerator | Generator | Default generator implementation. generator : Generator
+level | Level | The active, global level of the logger instance. dateFormatter | NSDateFormatter | Formatter to use for dates. details | [Detail] | Determines what to output and in what order. categories | [T : Level] | A mapping between categories and levels (see below) generator | Generator | Current generator.
+Defaults to *defaultGenerator*. destinations | [Destination] | Destinations this logger will write to.
+Defaults to [*consoleDestination*]. colorMap | ColorMap | The current colorMap. defaultGenerator | Generator | Default generator implementation. consoleDestination | Destination | The default console implementation with an XCodeColors/ANSI decorator. hits | UInt64 | Number of events logged. misses | UInt64 | Number of events logged.Number of events that weren't logged due to logging threshold.

-	/// The default ConsoleDestination implementation.
-	public var consoleDestination : Destination

-	/// Destinations this logger will write to.
-Defaults to [consoleDestination]. public var destinations : [Destination]

-	/// The current colorMap.
-	public var colorMap : ColorMap.

-	/// Number of events logged.
-	public var hits : UInt64

-	/// Number of events that weren't logged due to logging threshold. public var misses : UInt64
+**Important Note**: *Slogger* instances are inherently thread-safe, as are all supported implementations of *Slogger* types and protocols.
+If you provide an implementation for a protocol, it **MUST** be thread-safe as well.

 ## Advanced Features

 ### Destinations
 The *Destination* protocol allows you to write your own log destinations and add them to the logger.
-This would enable you to add a destination to log over the network, for example.

-*Slogger* natively supports the following logging destinations:
+The following destinations are provided:

 Destination | Status
 --- | ---